Porting to Python 3 - The Book Site

 Applications

 Unless your code is a reusable package or framework you probably do not need to support older versions of Python, unless some of your customers are stuck on Python 2 while others demand that you support Python 3.
-In most cases of you can just drop Python 2 support completely.
+In most cases you can just drop Python 2 support completely.

 Python modules and packages